 6. Don’t skip the Museum Pass

 The best thing about the Museum Pass is that it allows you to skip-the-queue – all you need to do is swipe or present the card at the entrance and you can sail right in.
-You end up saving a lot in entrance fees if you put it to good use, and it can be purchased at pretty much any landmark that accepts it.
+You end up saving a lot in entrance fees (and time) if you put it to good use, and it can be purchased at pretty much any landmark that accepts it.

 There are also cheaper region-specific passes if you don’t want to buy a Turkey-wide pass – Istanbul, Aegean, Mediterranean and Cappadocia.

 7. Don’t limit your time in Turkey to 2 weeks

 Only spending 2 weeks in Turkey was one of our biggest Turkey travel mistakes because there is SO much to see.
 It is a huge regret of mine, because we only saw a fraction of the archaeological sites and ruins that Turkey has to offer, not to mention the beaches, waterfalls, cities and towns.
 Some people only ever visit Istanbul or Cappadocia, and think that they’ve “covered” what Turkey has to offer – wrong!

 If I had a do-over, I would have budgeted at least 3 to 4 weeks in Turkey and explored Kaş, Apollo’s Temple in Didim, Mount Nemrut in eastern Turkey, Pergamon and Troy.
 Keep reading if you want to learn more about what not to do in Turkey.

 However, not everyone wants to or can afford to (in terms of time or money) jet off for weeks on end.
 If you are short on time but still want to experience the highlights of Turkey, head on over here to read my recommended 2 week Turkey itinerary!

 8. Don’t miss out on what Cappadocia has to offer beyond the hot air balloons